jcpowermac/hanlon-wiki/Home.md

 ## Overview of the Razor CLI

 The Razor CLI allows the user to interact with a local Razor server instance via a login/shell prompt.
-The typical Razor CLI command can most easily be seen by running the "razor" command from the login/shell prompt on the Razor server (with no additional arguments):
+The typical Razor CLI command can most easily be seen by running the 'razor' command from the login/shell prompt on the Razor server (with no additional arguments):
 ```bash
 razor [switches] [slice_name] [slice_operation] [UUID] [operation_flags] ...